jcodezy/streaming-with-kafka-druid-superset/README.md

 ### Data Source: ACLED Data
 To simulate a stream of data, I downloaded a 2020 dataset from ACLED and created a generator, [/data.py](https://github.com/jcodezy/streaming-with-kafka-druid-superset/blob/master/data.py) and [/producer.py](https://github.com/jcodezy/streaming-with-kafka-druid-superset/blob/master/producer.py) file to send the data to Kafka.
 These are real events that happened in 2020, but for the purpose of this project, I changed the `timestamp` to time.now() to simulate events coming through in real time.

-## Running the components
+## Starting the components
-**See markdown file for zookeeper, druid, kafka and superset and install each component first.**
+**See markdown file for zookeeper, druid, kafka and superset and install each component first, starting with druid.**

 #### How to SSH into VM
 ```